 The Communications Unit handles the New York City Department of Correction radio and mobile communication needs including video monitoring and all emergency alerts.
 The Unit is also responsible for installing and maintaining emergency lights, sirens and other necessary applications in all departmental cars.

-The primary goal of CARE is to provide various services to all employees to effectively increase the Department’s efficiency, morale and productivity.
-The CARE Unit primarily provides support, comfort and resources to staff on a continuous basis who may be experiencing personal or family issues to include trauma debriefing, domestic violence, high anxiety, family crisis, PTSD, job related stressors, terminal illness, financial difficulties, alcohol and prescription drugs addiction and all other problems not in violation of departmental policies.
-The CARE Unit also provide referrals to community resources as an additional source for employees to attain further assistance when coping with unexpected situations.
+The CARE Unit (Correction Assistance Response for Employees) is part of the larger Division of Chaplaincy and Staff Wellness.
+CARE serves as the Department’s Wellness/Employment Assistance Program.
+The members of the unit are tasked with responding to and supporting staff generally in the day- to-day aspects of their work-life as well as when unexpected situations including injury or serious emergency arise.
+The Unit offers dynamic services to all employees to effectively increase the Department’s efficiency, morale, productivity, aide in stress management, and provide a wide variety of support.
+We address the needs of staff experiencing a range of personal or family issues and well as trauma debriefing, domestic violence, anxiety, family crisis, PTSD, job-related stressors, terminal illness, financial difficulties, substance abuse issues and all other problems not in violation of departmental policies.
+The CARE Unit also regularly provides referrals to community resources as an additional source for employees to attain further assistance.
 The services of CARE are available to all employees of the Department.

 With over four hundred vehicles in its care, the Transportation Division is charged with transporting inmates, staff, visitors and cargo safely and securely.
 This multifaceted unit handles all of the New York City Department of Correction’s automotive and transportation needs.